Kenneth Dart: Equity investments

 Dart owns a 5.9% stake in Imperial Brands, and 7.9% in British American Tobacco.
 The original investment was disclosed in 2020.
 By the end of 2024, returns exceeded £3 billion through share buybacks and dividends.
-Dart’s investments reflect his belief in the tobacco sector’s resilience.
+Dart's investments reflect his belief in the tobacco sector's resilience.

-In 2024, Dart became a shareholder in Swedish online casino developer, Evolution AB.
-As of February 2025, he became the largest shareholder.
-He controls 20.5% of the capital.
+In 2024, Dart became a shareholder in Swedish online casino developer Evolution AB.
+In 2025, he became the largest shareholder and increased his exposure to 25.44% through a swap agreement.
 In September 2025, Dart invested in a 5% stake in sports betting company Flutter Entertainment.
+Additional investments in October 2025 and January 2026 expanded his exposure to 15%.

 Community involvement

 Kenneth B. Dart Foundation

 Ken Dart established the Kenneth B. Dart Foundation in 2015 to provide economic support for community projects.
 These include funding the R3 Cayman Foundation, an expansion of Cayman International School and a three-year partnership with the Jr. NBA for youth sports development.

 Dart Foundation

 Ken Dart is vice president of the Dart Foundation.
 The Foundation is based in Lansing, Michigan and supports causes that foster change at the local level.

 In 2025, the Dart Foundation donated $1.25 million to the Michigan State University Federal Credit Union (MSUFCU) Ovation performing arts center located in Lansing, Michigan.
-This contribution is part of the $28 million development project and will fund the venue’s audio and lighting equipment.
+This contribution is part of the $28 million development project and will fund the venue's audio and lighting equipment.

 The Foundation also made a $500,000 donation to the Boys & Girls Club of Lansing, funding the creation of the Dart Foundation Cafe.
 This new commercial kitchen provides the club with space and modern equipment to prepare nutritious meals for the children it serves daily.